Skip to main content

 A sophisticated analysis of the interplay between stress and gonadal function requires moving beyond the well-established cortisol-testosterone antagonism.
 The complete picture involves a deeper layer of neuroendocrine control that adds a second, potent mechanism of suppression.

-The body’s response to is a multi-pronged strategy designed to aggressively halt reproductive investment at every level of the Hypothalamic-Pituitary-Gonadal (HPG) axis, from the central command in the brain down to the gonads themselves.
+The body’s response to chronic stress is a multi-pronged strategy designed to aggressively halt reproductive investment at every level of the Hypothalamic-Pituitary-Gonadal (HPG) axis, from the central command in the brain down to the gonads themselves.
 This reveals a system designed for robust self-preservation, where the energetic costs of reproduction are swiftly and decisively cut during perceived emergencies.

 Beyond Cortisol the Role of Gonadotropin Inhibiting Hormone